-(1) Nationals of a Contracting State shall not be subjected in the other Contracting State to any taxation or any requirement connected therewith, which is other or more burdensome than the taxation and connected requirements to which nationals of that other Contracting State in the same circumstances, in particular with respect to residence, are or may be subjected.
-This provision shall, notwithstanding the provisions of Article 1, also apply to persons who are not residents of one or both of the Contracting States.
+(1) Nationals of a Contracting State shall not be liable in the other Contracting State to any taxation or any connected obligations, that are other than or more burdensome than the taxation and connected obligations, which apply to nationals of that other State, who have the same status, particularly with respect to residence.
+This provision, notwithstanding the provisions of Article 1 of this Convention, shall also apply to persons who are not residents of one or both of the Contracting States.

-(2) The taxation on a permanent establishment which an enterprise of a Contracting State has in the other Contracting State shall not be less favourably levied in that other Contracting State than the taxation levied on enterprises of that other State carrying on the same activities.
-The provisions of this Article shall not be construed as obliging a Contracting State to grant to residents of the other Contracting State any personal allowances, reliefs and reductions for taxation purposes on account of civil status or family responsibilities which it grants to its own residents.
+(2) The taxation on a permanent establishment, which is owned by an enterprise of a Contracting State in the other Contracting State, shall not be less appropriately levied in that other State than the taxation levied on enterprises of that other State carrying on the same activities.
+This provision shall not be construed as obligating a Contracting State to grant to residents of the other Contracting State any personal discounts, remission and tax deductions as equivalent to the same granted to its residents on account of their civil status or family responsibilities.

-(3) Enterprises of a Contracting State, the capital of which is wholly or partly owned or controlled, directly or indirectly, by one or more residents of the other Contracting State, shall not be subjected in the first-mentioned Contracting State to any taxation or any requirement connected therewith which is other or more burdensome than the taxation and connected requirements to which other similar enterprises of the first-mentioned Contracting State are or may be subjected.
+(4) Enterprises of a Contracting State, the capital of which is owned or controlled in whole or in part, directly or indirectly, by one or more residents of the other Contracting State, shall not be subject in the first-mentioned State to any taxation or any connected obligations, which are other than or more burdensome than the taxation to which other similar enterprises of the first-mentioned State are or may be subject to.